uaf-arctic-eco-modeling/dvm-dos-tem/docs_src/sphinx/source/examples_and_tutorials/example_experiment_0.rst

 *****************************

-Plot the soil temperature profile for [June-July-August] period for the same three years: 1990, 2040, 2090.
+Plot the soil temperature profile for [June-July-August] period for the same three ranges: [1990-2999], [2040-2049], [2090-2099].
 The plot should show the mean summer temperature computed across each decade as lines, and the standard deviation across the mean as envelops.

 .. collapse:: Example Python Solution
    :class: broken